JSBizon/db-cookie-store/README.md

 #### Store schema

-Store schema describe how cookies data will be stored to the database.
-Store schema define columns name and type.
-For example this is columns of _default_ schema:
+Store schema describes how cookies data will be stored to the database.
+Store schema defines columns name and type.
+For example there are columns for _default_ schema:

 ```javascript
 fields_map : {